3mdeb/fwupd-bsd-documentation/dragonflybsd/README.md

    -netdev user,id=mynet0,hostfwd=tcp::7722-:22 \
    -device e1000,netdev=mynet0 -enable-kvm -smp 4 -cpu host
 ```

+> Note that OVMF path may be different in some systems

 The installation process isn't difficult; we need to answer a few questions (e.g.
 choose filesystem) and was described